INSaFLU/insaflu_docs/docs/routine_genomic_surveillance.rst

 This generic build uses as reference sequence (as tree root and for mutation annotation) one of the reference sequences of the projects included in the Nextstrain dataset.

 Currently, the generic build does not generate a Time-Resolved Tree (unlike the virus-specific builds).

+**Generic with Time Tree**

+This build is the same as the generic build but also runs a time tree.
+To make use of this build, samples need to have associated dates.

 4. Add the samples to be included in the *Dataset*